Back to top

 If sleep disturbances during menopause persist despite these measures, it may be beneficial to consult a healthcare professional.
 A doctor can offer guidance on other potential treatments, which might include:

 • Hormone replacement therapy (HRT).
-You might think HRT is best placed to tackle the physical menopause symptoms (like hot flushes) that can cause sleep issues.
-It’s true, HRT can help with physical symptoms, but it can also have a direct effect on your overall quality of life, energy levels, and sleep[3].
+You might think HRT is best placed to tackle the physical menopause symptoms (like hot flushes and night sweats) that can cause sleep issues.
+It’s true, HRT can help with physical symptoms, but it can also have a direct effect on your sleep and therefore your overall quality of life.
 You may feel anxious about taking HRT because of the well-publicised small risks, particularly of breast cancer.
 In reality, these risks are tiny for most.
-Lifestyle factors, like how much you weigh and how much alcohol you drink, can have a greater impact on your risk of breast cancer than HRT.
+Lifestyle factors, such as how much you weigh and how much alcohol you drink, can have a greater impact on your risk of breast cancer than HRT.
 You can find out more about HRT here.

 • Use of sleep aids or supplements under medical supervision.